Inductor Guide: Types, Core Materials, and Applications for Electronics Buyers

 Inductor Guide: Types, Core Materials, and Applications

 Inductors are often the least understood passive component.
 Choose wrong, and your power supply oscillates, your filter doesn't filter, or your circuit emits audible noise.
+We've seen all three failures traced back to an inductor picked by value alone.

 Here's a practical guide to inductor types, core materials, and popular parts.